 - Vitamin E has been found to decrease mast cell degranulation in some studies. (study)

-D. SUMMARY OF TREATMENT SECTION:
+SUMMARY OF THIS NATURAL MCAS TREATMENT SECTION:

-4. TREATING MAST CELLS PHARMACEUTICALLY
+TREATING MAST CELLS PHARMACEUTICALLY

 - H1 blockers (Suggested to leave Benadryl for emergencies) – eg. Zyrtec, Xyzal, Claritin, Allegra, hydroxyzine, doxepin, loratadine, fexofenadine.

-- Leukitriene inhibitors: Montelukast/Singulair
+- Leukotriene inhibitors: Montelukast/Singulair

 - Cromolyn sodium